EndPointCorp/end-point-blog/2018/10/10/image-recognition-tools.html.md

 ### Face Detection
 I searched around for the existing works which regards to the face detection and I found [this work](https://github.com/shantnu/FaceDetect/blob/master/face_detect.py).
 It uses [Haarcascade](https://github.com/opencv/opencv/tree/master/data/haarcascades).
 So I was then able to detect faces, but then upon sharing the "findings" with a friend he then said this is just a "face detection", but how does the computer would be able to recognize who's who?
 Then I stumbled upon the phrase "face recognition" (in which I believe should be the next sequence).

 You might noticed that if you use the image file that you import directly from your smartphone then the output will be displayed in a large file to the screen.
-You can use ImageMagick program in Linux to resize the file to say, 640x480 format.
+You can use the ImageMagick program in Linux to resize the file to say, 640x480 format.

 ```bash
 $ file makan.jpg